A Look at the Relationship between

 There is, from the technological determinism, a drive and a force that makes it powerful to the society, almost unstoppable.
 For example, take video camcorders.
 In the 60’s and the 70’s, 8 mm cameras and projectors reigned.
 Yet, from the 80’s, with improving technology, video cameras overtook the what is now obsolete 8 mm’s.
 It is true that the resolutions of the pictures have become far better with liquid crystal technology.
 However, to those who prefer the “older” technology for sentimental reasons, “new” means no more of their favorite 8 mm movies.
 In order to view them, because support for 8 mm no longer exists, one needs to change them into VHS format.
 Is there really satisfaction?
 Does it make us happier?
 9

 I have a similar experience.
-Over the years, I have gathered a large collection of audio tapes.
+Over the years, I have gathered a large collection of cassette tapes.
 Yet, now, they are, to the society’s values, obsolete.
 Peers don’t consider them as “in”.
 However, I have gotten accustomed and attached to the tapes, and being stubborn being by nature, refuse to change to CDs.
 Technically speaking, society and culture have progressed.
 But is it really progress?
 What about human’s individual values?
 This is what exactly Leo Marx questions as he shows his preference of social progress over the technological progress.
 10 Others, if not agree, share the view that technological development is a social process.
 11

 One view is this.
 “Technology itself is neutral; it is human beings who decide whether or how to use it.”
 12 Going further on this, it is human beings who decide whether the current technology should be advanced to make them more efficient, towards progress.
 However, it is important to note that the cycle never quite brings one to same point even though the cycle is reciprocal.
 One never gets to the same place ever again.
 The computer that existed last year is not the same as those in research right now.
 The concept cars of the future are not the same, though basic functions may be, as today’s.
 This is why the relationship between technology and society is spiral, continuing to reach a higher level.
 The German sociologists seem to support this in saying that “technological development is a spiraling rather than a linear process.”
 According to a process called “implementation.”
 Maybe this is because it is a learning process with iteration.
 13